Say10: Release and promotion

 On the day of the 2016 US presidential election – November 8 – Manson released a short teaser video for the song via The Daily Beast.
 The video was created by Final Girl director Tyler Shields.
-It featured images of the vocalist tearing pages out of a Bible and brandishing a bloodstained knife whilst standing over a decapitated corpse lying in a pool of blood.
+It featured images of the vocalist tearing pages out of a Bible and brandishing a bloodstained knife while standing over a decapitated corpse lying in a pool of blood.
 Numerous publications noted that the corpse was dressed in attire similar to the kind regularly worn by Donald Trump—a suit and red tie.
 Manson later dismissed these connections, saying: "Well, there was no actual decapitation shown.
 It was implied.
 And no Trump.
 There was just a guy in a red tie.
 Could have been a preacher.
 It's funny that people see what they want to see."
-Despite this, Aaron Klein alleged in an article which appeared on the far-right organization Breitbart News, that the head of the decapitated corpse which appeared in "Say10" was later used by Shields in another project: a controversial photo-shoot featuring stand-up comedian Kathy Griffin, which saw her holding a ketchup-covered Styrofoam replica of Trump's severed head.
+Despite this, Aaron Klein alleged in an article which appeared on the far-right organization Breitbart News, that the head of the decapitated corpse which appeared in "Say10" was later used by Shields in another project: a controversial photo-shoot featuring comedian Kathy Griffin, which saw her holding a ketchup-covered Styrofoam replica of Trump's severed head.